vincentarelbundock/modelsummary/README.md

 #### Dangerous

-`modelsummary` is also dangerous!
-It allows users to do stupid stuff like [replacing all their intercepts by squirrels.](https://vincentarelbundock.github.io/modelsummary/articles/customization.html#images)
+`modelsummary` is dangerous!
+It allows users to do stupid stuff like [replacing their intercepts by squirrels.](https://vincentarelbundock.github.io/modelsummary/articles/customization.html#images)

 <center><img src="https://user-images.githubusercontent.com/987057/82818916-7a60a780-9e6d-11ea-96ed-04fa92874a23.png" width="40%"></center>

 #### Reliable

 `modelsummary` is *reliably* dangerous!
-Indeed, the package is developed using a [suite of unit tests.](https://github.com/vincentarelbundock/modelsummary/tree/master/tests/testthat) It (probably) won't break.
+The package is developed using a [suite of unit tests.](https://github.com/vincentarelbundock/modelsummary/tree/master/tests/testthat), so it (probably) won't break.

 #### Community